assimp/assimp-docs/source/usage/use_the_lib.rst

 	Importer::Importer::SetPropertyString(AI_CONFIG_IMPORT_OGRE_MATERIAL_FILE, "materiafile.material")

 to specify the name of the material file.
-This is especially useful if multiply materials a stored in a single file.
+This is especially useful if multiple materials a stored in a single file.
-The importer will first try to load the material with the same name as the mesh and only if this can't be open try to load the alternate material file.
+The importer will first try to load the material with the same name as the mesh and only if this can't be opened try to load the alternate material file.
 The default material filename is "Scene.material".

 We suggest that you use custom materials, because they support multiple textures (like colormap and normalmap).
 First of all you